Cruise-day transport guide

 - 00:05

-Meet your driver and guide at the terminal exit
+Meet your guide at the Starbucks in the port plaza

-On a private tour your guide waits at the port exit holding a sign with your name, a calm spot away from the crowd of agents.
-Taxis queue at the same exit; agree the route and the price before you ride.
+On a private tour your guide waits inside the shopping plaza at the Starbucks, directly on your walking line out of the terminal and away from the wall of name signs at the exit gate, holding a sign with your name.
+Travelling solo, taxis queue at the exit gate; agree the route and the price before you ride.

 - 00:10